Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 __________________________________

 As not all software resources are to be installed directly in the system tree (most Orge prerequisites should better be configured and installed by hand with proper versions), some space must be left for these software elements.

-If ever they were lost due to a disk failure, they could be recreated quite easily, so having them on a RAID partition and/or being archived is less necessary than it would be for simulation data [#]_.
+If ever they were lost due to a disk failure, they could be recreated quite easily, so having them on a RAID partition and/or being archived is less necessary than it would be for world simulation data [#]_.

-.. [#] Knowing that simulation data ought in all cases to benefit from these safety measures, the added cost of including also the application itself is quite often negligible.
+.. [#] Knowing that dynamic simulation data ought in all cases to benefit from these safety measures, the added cost of including also the application itself is quite often negligible.

 Reserving 1GB for these needs should be enough.